 - ORSA/Own Risk and Solvency Assessment: A key component of the Pillar 2 requirements of Solvency II.
 The ORSA is a process designed to assess an organisation's risks and overall solvency needs beyond the Pillar 1 requirements.
 The ORSA process comprises a number of sub processes and procedures. - Own Funds: The sum of Basic Own Funds and Ancillary Own Funds.
-For ILUK this simplifies to the excess of total assets over total liabilities. - Prudent Person Principle: The rules governing how investments are to be made in line with the Solvency II requirements - Article 132 of the Solvency II Directive and associated regulations and guidance. - Reconciliation Reserve: A reporting item to reconcile the Solvency II Own Funds and the accounting balance sheet.
+For ILUK this simplifies to the excess of total assets over total liabilities. - Prudent Person Principle: The rules governing how investments are to be made in line with the Solvency II requirements, as implemented in Rules 2 to 5 of the Investments Part of the PRA Rulebook for Solvency II Firms. - Reconciliation Reserve: A reporting item to reconcile the Solvency II Own Funds and the accounting balance sheet.
 This is calculated as the excess of Solvency II assets over liabilities, with the ordinary share capital and share premium account deducted. - Risk-Free Rate: The term structure rates used to discount cashflows in the calculation of the Best Estimate Liability.
-The rates are derived from interest rate swaps adjusted for credit risk. - Risk Margin: The measure added to the Best Estimate Liability to reflect the cost of holding capital over a period of run-off of the liabilities to ensure that the value of Technical Provisions meets the amount that an independent organisation would require to take over and meet all the obligations arising from the existing business. - Solvency II Directive: The Solvency II Directive is Directive 2009/138/EC of The European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) (as amended by Omnibus II).
-Following the UK's withdrawal from the EU, the Solvency II Directive was onshored into UK legislation by the Solvency 2 and Insurance (Amendment, etc.) (EU Exit) Regulations 2019. - SCR/Solvency Capital Requirement: The term for regulatory capital on a Pillar 1 basis.
+The rates are derived from interest rate swaps adjusted for credit risk. - Risk Margin: The measure added to the Best Estimate Liability to reflect the cost of holding capital over a period of run-off of the liabilities to ensure that the value of Technical Provisions meets the amount that an independent organisation would require to take over and meet all the obligations arising from the existing business. - Solvency II Directive: EU Directive 2009/138/EC on the taking up and pursuit of the business of Insurance and Reinsurance.
+The requirements applicable to UK firms are implemented in the PRA Rulebook for Solvency II Firms. - SCR/Solvency Capital Requirement: The term for regulatory capital on a Pillar 1 basis.
 The SCR is calculated on a going concern basis and represents the amount of capital that is required to withstand a 1 in 200 year event over a 1 year time horizon.
 The SCR can be calculated either in accordance with the Standard Formula following prescribed rules or by an internal model which is developed by the organisation (requires regulatory approval). - Standard Formula: The set of prescribed rules used to calculate the regulatory SCR where an internal model is not being used.
 The high level structure of the Standard Formula is set out in the Solvency II Directive further details of the formula are set out in the associated regulations. - Surplus Capital: The excess of Own Funds over the SCR. - Technical Provisions: The sum of the Best Estimate Liability and Risk Margin for existing business.
 The Technical Provisions are set at a level that an organisation would need to pay to another insurance organisation in order for them to fully accept the transfer of the related insurance obligations. - Transact: The investment platform service operated by IFAL.